Patrick Wisdom Player Props: Cubs vs. Marlins

-The Chicago Cubs and Patrick Wisdom (.553 slugging percentage over his past 10 games, including three homers), take on starter Edward Cabrera and the Miami Marlins at LoanDepot park, Saturday at 4:05 PM ET.
+Patrick Wisdom -- .194 average over his past 10 games -- will be in action for the Chicago Cubs against the Miami Marlins, with Bryan Hoeing on the hill, on April 30 at 12:05 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Marlins.
+He notched a home run while going 2-for-3 in his previous game against the Marlins.

 Patrick Wisdom Game Info & Props vs. the Marlins